maximbilan/T-Block/README.md

 # T-Block

 I think a lot of developers in the beginning of his career were trying to create your Tetris game.
 And me too.
 I had a lot of versions, it was written by Pascal language, C#, C++.
 And I would like to share my last version, it's crossplatform version for mobile platforms: iOS, Android, Blackberry.
 Due to the violation of the rights I had to remove the versions from the stores
-You can found the sources in this repository, and I know, it's shit code, it was a long time ago:) all code is usually shit:)
+You can found the sources in this repository, and I know, it's shit code, it was a long time ago :) all code is usually shit :)

 ![alt tag](https://raw.github.com/maximbilan/tblock/master/img/promo.png)